 After you lose a tooth, the bone that once supported it begins to be resorbed — that is to say, the body recycles the bone so its raw materials can be used for other purposes.
 While this natural process is very efficient, is it not advantageous for patients who wish to receive dental implants.
-If you have already lost a significant amount of bone in your jaw due to resorption, we may recommend that you receive a bone graft in Midtown.
+If you have already lost a significant amount of bone in your jaw due to resorption, we may recommend that you receive a bone graft in New York City

 The grafting procedure is fairly straightforward.
 First, make an incision in the gum tissue.
 Then, we place the grafting material, which may be taken from a different place in your own body or an outside donor.
 It is also possible to use synthetic bone material.
 After the graft is in place, we close the incision.
 Then, your body takes over.
 It bonds with the graft, resulting in a larger, healthier bone.